RONSIN117/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 Zero-Shot: A simple, direct command.

-Prompt: "Summarize the following text:" [Article text inserted]
+Prompt: "Summarize the following text:"

 Role-Based (Persona): Uses the specific persona from the scenario.

 Prompt: "You are part of a content curation team for an educational platform.
 Your task is to summarize the following 500-word technical article on 'The Basics of Blockchain Technology' for undergraduate students.
 Your goal is to be accurate, coherent, and simple."
-[Article text inserted]

 Chain-of-Thought (CoT): Asks the model to reason first, then summarize.

 Prompt: "Read the following article.
 First, identify the 3-5 main concepts.
 Second, explain what each concept means in one sentence.
 Finally, combine these explanations into a single, simple summary for a student."
-[Article text inserted]

 Few-Shot: Provides one example of a good summary before giving the real task.

 Prompt: "Here is an example of how to summarize a technical text for a student:

-Original: [Insert 100-word technical text on 'Cloud Computing']
+Original: 'Cloud computing is an on-demand delivery model for IT resources over the Internet with pay-as-you-go pricing.
+Instead of buying, owning, and maintaining physical data centers and servers, organizations can access technology services, such as computing power, storage, and databases, from a cloud provider.
+This involves IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service), and SaaS (Software-as-a-Service).'

-Summary: [Insert 2-sentence simple summary of 'Cloud Computing']
+Summary: 'Cloud computing lets you rent computing services, like storage or processing power, over the internet instead of owning your own expensive hardware.
+This pay-as-you-go model helps companies save money and easily scale as needed.'

-Now, using the same simple and clear style, summarize this article on Blockchain:" [Article text inserted]
+Now, using the same simple and clear style, summarize this article on Blockchain:"

 Execution and Data Collection: Run each of the 4 prompts on all 4 platforms, for a total of 16 tests.
 For each test, record the following: